northscaler/release-management/readme.md

     * _New features should be developed in feature branches off of the main branch and only merged back to the main branch when they're considered complete._
-* When you're ready to do your first development preview release, prerelease from your main branch with the command `./release.sh --tech nodejs,docker,helm --dev--qa dev`.
+* When you're ready to do your first development preview release, prerelease from your main branch with the command `./release.sh --tech nodejs,docker,helm --dev-qa dev`.
     * This will create tags & commits for your `dev` prerelease & push them, whereupon your CI/CD pipeline should kick in and actually perform your release workflow.
 This is dependent on your CI/CD provider and is left to you.
-* When you've decided that you're _feature complete_, but not necessarily _bug-free_, you can create your next minor release branch with an initial release candidate from the main branch with `./release.sh --tech nodejs,docker,helm --dev--qa qa`.
+* When you've decided that you're _feature complete_, but not necessarily _bug-free_, you can create your next minor release branch with an initial release candidate from the main branch with `./release.sh --tech nodejs,docker,helm --dev-qa qa`.
     * This will create a release branch in the format `vx.y` where `x` is your main branch's current major version and `y` is its minor version.
 The initial version in the `vx.y` branch will be `x.y.0-qa.0`, which will be released, then it will be immediately bumped to `x.y.0-qa.1` in preparation for your next release candidate.